m-shafay2007/port-scanner/README.md

 #  Port Scanner

 A Python-based network port scanner built for security reconnaissance.
+WARNING: This tool is for educational purposes only.
+Use only on systems you own or have explicit permission to test.
+Unauthorized use is illegal and unethical.
 ##  What it does
 - Takes target IP from user
 - Scans a range of ports